 The Cameronians (Scottish Rifles)

-The collection charts the regiment's history of almost 300 years of service across the globe.
-It contains objects from its Covenanting origins in the 1600s, to the disbandment of the 1st Battalion in 1968, and beyond.
+The collection charts the regiment's history spanning almost 300 years of service across the globe.
+It contains objects from its Covenanting origins, to the disbandment of the 1st Battalion in 1968, and beyond.

-The Trust museum service care for and manage the collections.
-The regiment disbanded in 1968 but the collections continue to grow and show how life was in The Cameronians.
+South Lanarkshire Leisure and Culture Museum Service care for and manage the collections.
+The collections continue to grow and develop, depicting life and service in the regiment.

-We work in partnership with the regimental trustees of The Cameronians (Scottish Rifles) to ensure that the collection continues to grow and develop.
-Behind the scenes, continuing cataloguing and digitisation work helps improve our understanding of the objects in the collection, and their significance to local, Scottish and British history.
+Behind the scenes, continuing cataloguing and digitisation work helps improve our understanding of the objects in the collection, and their significance to local, Scottish and world history.

 The Cameronian collection spans a wide variety of objects from all over the world.

-For information on The Cameronians (Scottish Rifles) why not visit Low Parks Museum, or visit The Cameronians website.
+For information on The Cameronians (Scottish Rifles) visit Low Parks Museum, or the Cameronians website.

 Here is a very small selection of the types of objects in the Cameronians collection:

 We hold a number of important banners dating back to the religious struggles of the Covenanters.
 Among these is the 'Bluidy Banner' which was carried by Covenanting forces at the Battle of Bothwell Bridge in 1679, the banner carried by a piper of the 2nd Battalion at the Battle of Neuve Chapelle on March 10th 1915 and the very first set of Colours presented to the 90th Light Infantry Volunteers in 1794.
 The Colours are currently on display at Low Parks Museum.

 Over 1,000 medals and awards belonging to officers and men from The Cameronians (Scottish Rifles) are on display in Low Parks Museum.
 Among them are seven Victoria Cross medals, Britain's highest award for bravery.